 Reduce-Reuse-Recycle is the tri-directive that could help us become more sustainable as a society.
 Soon, a kit for the G3F from Smyth Performance – a new venture by Factory Five Racing co-founder Mark Smith – will follow those guidelines, enabling you to convert a previously-enjoyed Volkswagen Jetta into something you can really look forward to driving.
 The finished product will be lighter, faster and burn less biodiesel than the original vehicle, offering up to 60 miles per gallon and boasting a very naughty top speed of 140 miles per hour.
-All for about $10,000 and less than 100 hours of labor.
+All for about $10,000 and under 100 hours of labor.

-Okay, maybe we're making it sound a little easier than it actually is, but Smith is confident there is enough interest to make a go of it with a line of depositors already being formed.
+Ok, maybe we're making it sound a little easier than it actually is, but Smith is confident there is enough interest to make a go of it with a line of depositors already being formed.
 Despite deliveries (optimistically) planned for September, the original prototype is still under construction.
-The operation doesn't have an official website either – that's coming this fall – but you can follow the progress of both car and company on both Facebook and the unofficial Factory Five forum.
+The operation doesn't have an official website either – that's coming this Fall – but you can follow the progress of both car and company on Facebook and the unofficial Factory Five forum.
 Hit the jump for video of Mr.Smith explaining his concept and tell us what you think.